pyk595/tp/docs/DeveloperGuide.md

 * 1b.
 The given index specifying a specific contact is invalid.

     * 1b1.
 Address Book shows an error message.

       Use case ends.

-* 1c.
-The given index specifying contacted date to delete is invalid.

-    * 1c1.
-Address Book shows an error message.

-      Use case ends.

-* 1d.
-No index specifying contacted date to delete given.

-    * 1d1.
-Address Book shows an error message.

-      Use case ends.